 How to Knit the Stockinette Stitch

-The stockinette stitch is one of the most basic and most common knitting stitches.
+The stockinette stitch is one of the most basic and most common knitting stitches or knitting pattern.
 The stockinette stitch can be worked with any number of stitches.
 Sometimes this stitch is referred to as the stocking stitch.

 Row 1: Knit all stitches (right side)

 Repeat Row 1 and 2: knitting all stitches in one row and purl all stitches in the next row.

 Instructions (Knitting in the Round)

 The stockinette stitch has a right side and wrong side.
 The right side of the stockinette stitch looks like a series of V's.
 The wrong side of the stockinette stitch looks like a bunch of bumpy ridges.

 The stockinette stitch has a tendency for the edges to curl.